DORA 2025, Part 9. How to choose the right metrics and frameworks to measure development and AI impact in IT organizations

 12. The goal is to build a culture of continuous learning.

-13. The main risk in the current situation is not falling behind, but widespread, chaotic action without meaningful results.
+13. The main risk right now is not falling behind, but widespread chaotic action with no meaningful result.

 14. Choose approaches and frameworks that fit your organization and drive meaningful change.